silx-kit/silx-training/virtualenv/index.rst

 - Developers:

-  - testing installer scripts (are all necessary dependencies installed on a blank system?)
+  - testing installer scripts (are all necessary dependencies correctly installed on a blank system?)
   - testing that your software works with different sets of libraries (e.g PyQt4, PyQt5, PySide), or different versions of a single library

 Using virtualenv for testing is fine for a few specific tests and for prototyping, but in the long term this goal is better achieved with *continuous integration*.